simple-as-fuck/php-api-toolkit/.github/README.md

 ### Api server webhook tools

-For webhook dispatching from server site to a client is here prepared Dispatcher.
+For webhook dispatching from server site to a client is here prepared WebhookDispatcher.
-Dispatcher will find necessary webhooks for calling by using abstract webhook [Repository](../src/Service/Webhook/Repository.php) and after then call them by abstract webhook [Client](../src/Service/Webhook/Client.php).
+WebhookDispatcher will find necessary webhooks for calling by using abstract webhook [Repository](../src/Service/Webhook/Repository.php) and after then call them by abstract webhook [Client](../src/Service/Webhook/Client.php).

 You need to implement webhook Repository, webhook Client and have prepared